Yong (name)

-Yong (Korean Hangul: 용, Korean Hanja: 勇) is a family name used in Korea, as well as a character in some Korean given names.
-It may also mean sun in some cases.
-As a family name, it may also be spelled Ryong in Korea.
-It is of Sino-Korean origin.
+Yong is a Korean family name and a Korean given name.

 As a family name

 Most hanja with the reading Yong are pronounced that way in all dialects of Korean.
-However, the character used to write the family name (龍, meaning "dragon"), is also read as Ryong and spelled as such in hangul (룡).
+However, the character used to write the family name 龍 (meaning "dragon") is also read as Ryong and spelled as such in hangul (룡).
 This is the standard reading in North Korea and among Koreans in China.
 In a study by the National Institute of the Korean Language based on a sample of year 2007 applications for South Korean passports, it was found that 97% of people with this surname chose to have it spelled it in Latin letters as Yong, while 3% chose to spell it Young, and none spelled it Ryong.